O RUMBLES OF JOY!

 2M; 3-5M/F (cast size 5-7 depending on doubling).

-Est. 45 minutes.
+Est. 80 minutes.

 Unit set.

-An inside look at the process of creativity.
-In 1911 in a yard in the Bronx, NY, middle-aged sculptor Edward Clark Potter is in a tizzy.
-He has been offered a big commission to create a sculpture for the entryway of the grand New York Public Library, but what should it be?
-Unwanted thoughts arise as Potter tries to focus.
+Unwanted thoughts arise as Potter tries to create the right design for this stone.
 The thought of his wife urges him to be true to himself, but sculptor Daniel Chester French, Public Opinion, George Washington and a nutty rabbit clamor for a monument which will be popular or at least fashionable.
-French warns that Potter has to create a superior design or this will be the end of his career.
-The Spirit inside the large block of marble also speaks to Potter, begging to be released in the form it feels is true to its nature.
+French warns Potter to create a superior design or this will be the end of his career.
+The Spirit inside the large block of marble doesn’t know what he is.
+He begs Potter to find out.

 Potter decides the sculpture won’t be an animal, though animals are what he loves to create.
 He pulls on heavy gloves and tries to accomplish a design that will make everyone happy.
 Thoughts rise in a cacophony of rebellion.
 The Spirit begins to die.
 Frantic, Potter tosses the gloves aside.
 Leaving his mind and heart unguarded, he lays bare hands upon the stone.
-At last, the process of honest creation can begin.
+At last, the process of honest creation begins.

 O Rumbles of Joy! cast